 For most of its 100-mile course through the desert, the Hassayampa River flows only underground.
 But within the preserve its crystal clear waters emerge, flowing above ground throughout the year.
 This lush streamside habitat is home to some of the desert’s most spectacular wildlife.
 Yet many of them have become dangerously imperiled as riparian areas have disappeared from the Arizona landscape.

 In the Sonoran Desert, riparian areas nourish cottonwood-willow forests, one of the rarest and most threatened forest types in North America.
-An estimated 90 percent of these critical wet landscapes have been lost, damaged or degraded in the last century.
-This loss threatens at least 80 percent of Arizona wildlife, which depend upon riparian habitats for survival.
+An estimated 90% of these critical wet landscapes have been lost, damaged or degraded in the last century.
+This loss threatens at least 80% of Arizona wildlife, which depend upon riparian habitats for survival.

-For more events, download the entire Hassayampa schedule (.pdf, 218 kb).
+Download the entire Hassayampa schedule (.pdf, 369 kb).

-Nine-year-old Sydney Smith wants to share her love of nature with other kids.
+Nine-year-old Sydney Smith wanted to share her love of nature with other kids.
 That’s why in 2009 she and her mother started the Nature Rangers program at the Hassayampa River Preserve.

 Young visitors in particular delight in spotting the many species of lizards that dart amidst the underbrush and woody debris, including the rare Gilbert’s skink.
 Along trails you can see the tracks of animals drawn to the river’s edge: mule deer, javelina, raccoon, bobcat, ring-tailed cat, and even mountain lion.